afrid0315/aws-azure-devops-interview_questions/kubernetes/README.md

 **Answer**.
 Docker is a containerization platform that allows packaging and distributing applications along with their dependencies.
 It provides a standardized unit (container) for application deployment.

 Kubernetes, on the other hand, is a container orchestration platform.
 It automates the deployment, scaling, and management of containerized applications.
-Kubernetes orchestrates multiple Docker containers, ensuring their efficient operation, high availability, and scalability.
+Kubernetes orchestrates multiple Docker containers, ensuring their efficient operation, high availability, and scalability.(Kubernetes provide auto-healing, auto scaling, clustering and enterprise level support like load balancing).

 In summary, Docker is for containerization, while Kubernetes is for container orchestration, providing a robust solution for deploying and managing containerized applications at scale.